 Aug 8, 2013 ...
-Credit repair companies promise, for a fee, to clean up your credit report so you ...
-Credit reporting agencies are obligated under the Fair Credit ...
+Credit repair companies promise, for a fee, to clean up your credit ...
+The credit repair organizations then contact the credit reporting agencies to ...

 Steer clear of credit repair clinics -- you can repair your credit yourself.